hiredlearn/exampleUser0/README.md

 # Overall Review History:

-* For more detailed Reviews and/or materials for an individual Assignment below, follow the corresponding link.
+* Follow the corresponding links for the detailed Reviews and/or other Assignment materials.

     * Note; An assignee may choose not to publicize the Reviews & Assessment for a particular Assignment.